Equity Release For Over 70s Your 2026 Guide

 The estate executor will be responsible for selling your home and then repaying the loan (capital plus interest accrued) to the equity release provider after the property sells.

 The majority of equity release plans have a no negative equity guarantee, ensuring there’s never more owed than your home’s value.
-Still, these only apply when you work with an approved lender who is registered with the Equity Release Council.
+Still, these apply only when you work with an approved lender registered with the Equity Release Council.

 To be members, they need to be regulated by the Financial Conduct Authority.
-There are many safeguards in place to protect consumers; however, there are still nuances you should be aware of before considering equity release seriously.
+There are many safeguards in place to protect consumers; however, there are still nuances you should be aware of before seriously considering equity release.

 Unlock Tax-Free Cash Application Form